JelmerOffenberg/python-api-workshop/README.md

    - Go to file > open folder and search for the folder in your home directory that's called `python-api-workshop`.
    - Go to your terminal and type `make environment` this will set up the environment for you.
    - If everything runs without any errors you can proceed.
 Otherwise, ask for help.
    - Create a `main.py` file, which will serve as the entry point for your API.
+Here you will put most of your code for today!

 2. **Creating a traditional "Hello world" Endpoint**
     - In `main.py`, create a basic FastAPI app and define an endpoint at `/` that returns a JSON response with the message `"Hello world!"`.
 Remember, endpoints are just Python functions with a decorator in FastAPI, you can check the FastAPI documentation for examples on how to do this.